 Read the full review: HP Envy Pro 6420

 It might be small, but the Lexmark MB3442adw has the features and specifications of an accomplished office printer.
-It’s a four-in-one device, which means you have a fax facility in addition to printing, scanning and photocopying.
+It’s a four-in-one device, which means you have a fax facility (assuming you have a landline) in addition to printing, scanning and photocopying.
 Printing at a rate of 42 pages per minute places this among the fastest laser printers around.
 There’s plenty of room for paper too with a 350-sheet main tray and the option to upgrade, so it’s unlikely you’ll ever need another home printer.

 Read the full review: Lexmark MB3442adw